ccpddp21/nyu-vr/README.md

 - Press the Start button to toggle the Menu

 ## Objective
+- Find and open the Golden Door to Win!
 - Navigate the Maze to find the Golden Crystal
-- The Golden Crystal opens the Golden Door
-- Find and open the Golden Door to Win
+- Touch the Golden Door with the Golden Crystal to open it

-- NOTE: the location of the Golden Crystal and the Golden Room changes randomly with each playthrough
+#### NOTE: the location of the Golden Crystal and the Golden Room changes randomly with each playthrough